learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/react-pdf.md

 and many more you can find on the official website: https://react-pdf.org/styling

+### Limitations

+- we cannot easily bold a part of text, it requires intalling a bold font library.
+- default font families are limited, and additional font families requires downloading them or obtain a font library url

+### Example project

 you can also check an example website I wrote using this library, this website uses react-pdf to power a resume generator

 - github repo: https://github.com/Ratbuyer/resume-builder